ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 3 - Prometheus Node Exporter service.md

             operator: Exists
     ~~~

-    This `DaemonSet` resource has some particularities:
+    This `DaemonSet` resource has some particularities in its `spec.template.spec` block:

     - `metrics` container:\
       Executes the Prometheus Node Exporter service: